keepittechie/mcsli/README.md

 sudo bash ./install.sh
 ```

-*Note: If the script doesn't run, this could be that the script is executable.*
+*Note: If the script doesn't run, this could be that the script is not executable.*
 ```bash
 chmod +x install.sh
 ```